jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 # Critical Path
 ## Priority
+- Fix summon cards disappearing
+- Fix dash movement desync
+  - it seems to only move to the first on server
 - Fix other strategy balance:
   - Balance Summons cost
 - Fix: "Failed to save" when there are too many saves"